-The PICNet website (www.picnet.ca) provides provincial or national guidance, toolkits, and related resources for prevention and control of MRSA and other antimicrobial organisms, as well as the surveillance protocol and reports on MRSA in BC.
+The PICNet website (www.picnet.ca) provides provincial guidance, toolkits, and related resources for the prevention and control of MRSA and other antimicrobial organisms, as well as the surveillance protocol and reports on MRSA in BC.
 If you have questions or suspect that you have MRSA, please contact your doctor or healthcare provider.

-This quarterly update presents the latest data on incidence and trends of healthcare-associated (HCA) cases of MRA that were newly identified among inpatients in the last five years.
+This quarterly update presents the latest data on the incidence and trends of healthcare-associated (HCA) cases of MRA that were newly identified among inpatients in the last five years.
 In the following graphs,

-- 1) MRSA cases that were associated with another healthcare facility, or community-associated, or of unknown origin were not included. - 2) The data were aggregated by fiscal quarter for each health authority except Provincial Health Services Authority (PHSA), which aggregated the data by calendar quarter.
-The time frame of each fiscal quarter varied by fiscal year and there were more days in the fourth quarter (Q4) than in other three quarters (Q1, Q2, and Q3) of each fiscal year. - 3) The line in each graph represents the overall linear trend over time. - 4) Direct comparison of the number of cases or the rate between health authorities is not recommended due to variations in case finding strategy and application of case classification for MRSA surveillance among the health authorities.
+- 1) MRSA cases that were associated with another healthcare facility, community-associated, or of unknown origin were not included. - 2) The data were aggregated by fiscal quarter for each health authority except Provincial Health Services Authority (PHSA), which aggregated the data by calendar quarter.
+The time frame of each fiscal quarter varied by fiscal year and there were more days in the fourth quarter (Q4) than in other three quarters (Q1, Q2, and Q3) of each fiscal year. - 3) The line in each graph represents the overall linear trend over time. - 4) Direct comparison of the number of cases or the rate between health authorities is not recommended due to variations in case finding strategies and the application of MRSA case classification for surveillance among the health authorities.

 Figure 1.
-Provincial rate and number of new cases of MRSA associated with the reporting facility, 2013/14 - 2017/18, British Columbia
+Provincial rate and number of new cases of MRSA associated with the reporting facility, by fiscal year and quarter, 2013/14 - 2017/18, British Columbia

 Figure 2.
-Rate and number of new cases of MRSA associated with the reporting facility, 2013/14 - 2017/18, Interior Health
+Rate and number of new cases of MRSA associated with the reporting facility, by fiscal year and quarter, 2013/14 - 2017/18, Interior Health